Aymenn Jawad Al-Tamimi: Responses to revelations about the unethical methods Al-Tamimi had used in 2013–2014

 Weiss provided evidence of a conversation in which Al-Tamimi told an ISIS supporter that it was "best not openly tweeting" support for the Islamic State.
-Daveed Gartenstein-Ross called the exchange "pretty disturbing" while Jonathan Krohn said "had I known this I would not have published anything with him in the first place."
+Daveed Gartenstein-Ross called the exchange "pretty disturbing" while Jonathan Krohn, though "deny[ing], in the most categorical terms possible, that Tamimi is a terrorism supporter" said "had I known this I would not have published anything with him in the first place."
 According to University of Maryland professor Phillip Smyth, "One crosses the line when one starts to, under their real name and in full view of the general public, kind of act like a jihadi and say that they are a jihadi."

-Rosen included a list of Al-Tamimi's questionable online communications with ISIS members including the Indian Islamic State supporter Mehdi Masroor Biswas (known online as @ShamiWitness), currently imprisoned in his home country, whom Al-Tamimi called 'brother' and 'friend'.
+Rosen included a list of Al-Tamimi's questionable online communications with ISIS members as part of "self-presentation to jihadists he was attempting to mine for information" including the Indian Islamic State supporter Mehdi Masroor Biswas (known online as @ShamiWitness), currently imprisoned in his home country, whom Al-Tamimi called 'brother' and 'friend'.
 Rosen listed a Shami witness Biswas article that Al-Tamimi had posted on his personal blog "Aymenn Jawad Al-Tamimi" described as Pundicity: Informed Opinion and Review.
 He claimed to know the British Islamic State fighter Raphael Hostey ('Abu Qaqa') personally.
 Among other posts Al-Tamimi made on Twitter were ones claiming "one day even the Kaaba in Mecca will be covered with the ISIS banner" and "Dawla Islamiya (Islamic State) will take over the whole world".